 Alicia Patten-Madera: Absolutely.
 And that ties very well into, I think it was your last piece slide that talks about the importance of research.
 I mean, when someone has that question and really digging down and seeing, Oh, the school might be an option, but let me learn more.
 So I think that that ties very well into that.
 Now, another question we have is, "How would you handle a situation where some students are being culturally insensitive, sexist, racist, or homophobic?"

-And really, especially if we're talking about young people, that they are really making these mistakes, there's growling and we want to be at schools, partnering to help with them and learning that and being able to grow from that.
-Now that keeps happening.
-That's a different conversation and perhaps again, the school will more formally come in and should make sure that they address these situations with fondness of whatever happens.
+And really, especially if we're talking about young people, that they are really making these mistakes, there's growing and we want to be at schools, partnering to help with them and learning that and being able to grow from that.
+Now if it keeps happening.
+That's a different conversation and perhaps again, the school will more formally come in and should make sure that they address these situations regardless of whatever happens.
 Sometimes it might be discipline, sometimes it might be conversations, sometimes it might be a learning opportunities with really giving students an opportunity to demonstrate that they've grown, to demonstrate they're learning, to really have an opportunity to really try to make things right, as much as they can.

 Dr. James Greenwood: Yeah, no. I think you start those conversations for sure.
 I think again, it would be foolish to think that a school is not paying attention to see what's been happening in society over the last several years.
 So I think to start that conversation, if there is again, with whatever connections and relationships you might have.
 It could be with the person in the DEI role, it could be with the person in the student life, it could be with the head of school.
 But really I think start by asking the school, what are they doing?
 How have they responded?
 I think that's one way to start and to approach these conversations from a place of curiosity rather than a place of just assuming that schools aren't doing anything.